markr-ao/blog/data/blog/law-of-demeter.md

 date: '2022-10-10'
 tags: ['refactoring', 'code smell']
 draft: false
-summary: Example of a code smell violating the Law of Demeter, why it's bad, and how to fix it.
+summary: Example of a code smell violating the Law of Demeter, why it's problematic, and how to fix it.
 ---

 ## Problem